Updated: 10/10/20 | October 10th, 2020

 In traditionally Muslim countries, for example, wearing shorts and tank tops is not advisable and can be perceived as offensive.
 It’s best to at least cover the shoulders and the knees.
 Do some research on what’s appropriate to wear before packing.

-That seems obvious, but it’s still all too common to see topless girls on the beaches in Thailand, or super short shorts and crop tops in Malaysia and Indonesia.
 In order to be respected, it’s important to respect the locals’ customs and modesty levels.

 Safety Tip #6: Don’t walk alone at night